Uniform density in matroids, matrices and graphs: Uniformly dense matroids

 \subsection{Basic structure and operations}

 We start by giving a characterization of two forcing structures in uniformly dense matroids.
-An element $e\in E$ that is contained in every basis of a matroid is called a \emph{coloop} and an element that is contained in no basis is called a \emph{loop}; the following result shows that we do not lose much by restricting to loopless matroids when studying uniform density. \begin{theorem} If a uniformly dense matroid contains a coloop (resp. loop), then all elements must be coloops (resp. loops). \end{theorem} \begin{proof} A coloop $\ell$ satisfies $\mu(\lbrace B:B\ni \ell \rbrace)=\mu(\mathcal{B})$ for any basis measure $\mu$.
+An element $e\in E$ that is contained in every basis of a matroid is called a \emph{coloop} and an element that is contained in no basis is called a \emph{loop}; the following result shows that we do not lose much by restricting to loopless matroids when studying uniform density. \begin{theorem} If a uniformly dense matroid contains a coloop (respectively loop), then all elements must be coloops (respectively loops). \end{theorem} \begin{proof} A coloop $\ell$ satisfies $\mu(\lbrace B:B\ni \ell \rbrace)=\mu(\mathcal{B})$ for any basis measure $\mu$.
 If $M$ is uniformly dense with $E$-uniform basis measure $\mu$, this implies $\mu(\lbrace B: B\ni e\rbrace)=\mu(\mathcal{B})$ for every $e\in E$, and by Lemma \ref{lemma: foster euler marginal sum}, that $\rank(M)=\vert E\vert$.
-This characterizes the uniform matroid $U_{n}^n=(E,E)$ in which every element is a coloop.
-A loop $\hat{\ell}$ satisfies $\mu(\lbrace B: B\ni \hat{\ell}\rbrace)=0$ for any basis measure $\mu$.
-If $M$ is uniformly dense with $E$-uniform basis measure $\mu$, this implies $\mu(\lbrace B: B\ni e\rbrace)=0$ for every $e\in E$ and by Lemma \ref{lemma: foster euler marginal sum} that $\rank(M)=0$, which characterizes the empty matroid $U_{n}^0=(E,\emptyset)$ in which every element is a loop. \end{proof}
+This characterizes the uniform matroid $U_{n,n}=(E,E)$ in which every element is a coloop.
+If $M$ is uniformly dense and contains a loop $\hat{\ell}$, then $\infty=\rho(\hat{\ell})\leq \rho(M)$ implies that $\rank(M)=0$, which characterizes the matroid $U_{0,n}=(E,\emptyset)$ in which every element is a loop; since $M$ contains a loop it is not $U_{0,0}$. \end{proof}

-Thus, a uniformly dense matroid of size $n$ is either $U_n^n$, empty or it has no loops or coloops.
+Thus, a uniformly dense matroid of size $n$ is either $U_{n,n}, U_{0,n}$, or it has no loops or coloops.